axiomhq/terraform-provider-axiom/docs/resources/monitor.md

 - `description` (String) Monitor description
 - `disabled_until` (String) The time the monitor will be disabled until
 - `notifier_ids` (List of String) A list of notifier id's to be used when this monitor triggers
+- `resolvable` (Boolean) Determines whether the events triggered by the monitor are individually resolvable.
+This has no effect on threshold monitors

 ### Read-Only